spiffe/spiffe.io/content/blog/2021-12-20-enabling-authenticated-communication-for-serverless-workloads-with-spire/index.md

 ---
 title: "Enabling Authenticated Communication for Serverless Workloads with SPIRE"
-description: "Serverless platforms like AWS Lambda and Google Cloud Functions can't run a SPIRE Agent alongside the workload, breaking SPIRE's usual model for delivering identities.
-This post introduces the new SVIDStore agent plugin, which solves the problem with a push model that writes X.509-SVIDs to external stores such as AWS Secrets Manager for serverless functions to consume."
+description: "Serverless platforms can't run a SPIRE Agent next to the workload.
+The SVIDStore plugin fixes this by pushing X.509-SVIDs to stores like AWS Secrets Manager."
 date: 2021-12-20
 author: "Agustín Martínez Fayó"
 tags: ["SPIRE"]